 - A. Persons Who May Serve as Delegatees - 1.
-Qualified by Education, Training or Experience
+Qualified by Education, Training or Experience - III.

-- III.
 Determination that a delegatee is "qualified by education, training or experience" to perform delegated medical services under these Rules. - a.
-The delegating physician must evaluate and determine
+The delegating physician must evaluate and determine It is the responsibility of the physician to ensure that the delegatee has the necessary education, training or experience to perform each delegated medical service.

-A. It is the responsibility of the physician to ensure that the delegatee - A. It is the responsibility of the physician to ensure that the delegatee has the necessary education, training or experience to perform each delegated medical service. - b.
-As part of his or her evaluation, the delegating physician shall personally assess and review: - B. Upon request, the delegating physician must provide written documentation of the delegatee's qualifications to the Board.
+- b.
+As part of his or her evaluation, the delegating physician shall personally assess and review: - A. Upon request, the delegating physician must provide written documentation of the delegatee's qualifications to the Board.
 Such documentation may include, but not be limited to: - 1.
 Copies of diplomas, certificates or professional degrees from bona fide training program(s) appropriate to the specific services delegated; and - 2.
-Documentation of direct observation of the repeated and successful performance of the delegated services; and/or - 3.
-Appropriate credentialing by a bona fide agency, Board or institution, if applicable. - 4.
-In any practice which utilizes a credentialing committee or a human resourses department for verification of credentials, a delegating physician may rely on a credentialing committee or human resourses department for verification of Section (3)(A)(1)(b)(1) and (2). - c.
-The delegating physician shall perform over-the-shoulder direct observation of the delegatee's performance of any medical service prior to authorizing the delegatee to perform the medical service outside of the delegating physician's physical presence.
-A delegating physician may rely on another Colorado Medical Board licensee's evaluation of the delegatee's skill to perform medical services.

-- In the event that a delegating physician chooses to delegate medical services to a person holding a license, certificate or registration, and the delegated services are beyond the scope of that person's license, certificate or registration, the delegating physician must ensure that the delegatee is qualified by additional education, training or experience beyond that required for the delegatee's license, certificate or registration.
-Any delegation described in this paragraph must comply with the requirements of this Rule 800. - 3.
-3. These Rules apply to individuals who are certified by a national or private body but who do not have Colorado state licensure, registration or certification. - 4.
-Medical aesthetic service instructors at institutions accredited/certified by the Department of Higher Education may serve as delegatees provided the instructor possesses the neccessary education, training or experience to perform each delegated medical service. - a.
-The physician may delegate the medical service to such Instructor and students at the aforementioned institution to be performed by the student under the direct supervision of the instructor.
+Documentation of direct observation of the repeated and successful performance of the delegated services; and/or - 2.
+Appropriate credentialing by a bona fide agency, Board or institution, if applicable. - 3.
+In any practice which utilizes a credentialing committee or a human resources department for verification of credentials, a delegating physician may rely on a credentialing committee or a human resources department for verification of Section (3)(A)(1)(b)(1) and (2). - c.
+The delegating physician shall perform over-the-shoulder direct observation of the delegatee's performance of any medical service prior to authorizing the delegatee to perform the medical service outside of the delegating physician's physician presence.
+A delegating physician may rely on another Colorado Medical Board licensee's evaluation of the delegatee's skill to perform medical services. - 2.
+In the event that a delegating physician chooses to delegate medical services to a person holding a license, certificate or registration, and the delegated services are beyond the scope of that person's license, certificate or registration, the delegating physician must ensure that the delegatee is qualified by additional education, training or experience beyond that required for the delegatee's license, certificate or registration.
+Any delegation described in this paragraph must comply with the requirements of this Rule 800.